wagtail/wagtail/docs/advanced_topics/images/animated_gifs.rst

 `install Wand <http://docs.wand-py.org/en/0.4.2/guide/install.html>`_.
 Wand is a binding to ImageMagick so make sure that has been installed as well.

-When installed, Wagtail will automatically Wand for resizing GIF files but continue to resize other images with Pillow.
+When installed, Wagtail will automatically use Wand for resizing GIF files but continue to resize other images with Pillow.